getify/foi-lang/Foi-Guide.md

 ## Effects

-An **effect** (aka, "algebraic effects") in **Foi** is a suspension point in a computation; the running code pauses, propagates a payload up the call stack to whichever handler catches it, and then resumes with whatever value the handler returns.
+An **effect** (aka, "algebraic effects") in **Foi** is a suspension point in a computation; the running code pauses, propagates a payload up the call stack to whichever handler catches it, and then resumes with whatever value the handler chooses to send back.
 Where an exception `throw` (in other languages) abandons the current work, an effect *pauses* it, so the computation *may* pick up right where it left off (the handler decides).

 You've already met an effect in disguise.
 The `<:: v` yield inside a generator body is a perform site for `Effect.Yield`; the surrounding generator machinery is the handler.
 Generators are the one built-in that sits directly on the effects system.